Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_connecting_external.md

 ### Determining the correct timings to use

 To determine the correct timings to use, the minnmum step pulse width *aa* can be found from the driver datasheet.
 If the driver datasheet does not specify the minimum step pulse interval bb then it normally specified the maxium step rate *f* and you can calculate *bb = (1/f) - aa*.
+For example, if *aa* is specified as 2.5us and the *f* is specified as 200kHz (0.2MHz), then *bb* = 1/0.2 - 2.5 = 2.5us.